kamilagoldyka/kamilagoldyka/README.md

 Working with **_Python, SQL, R, and Power BI_** to analyze, visualize, and explain data.

 ## 🚀 Learning by doing
 I believe the best way to grow is through hands-on experience — exploring, experimenting, and continuously improving.
 My repositories showcase projects where I apply and expand my skills.
-Please note that I am currently in the process of uploading projects to GitHub.

 ## 👀 Open to...
 📊 **_Entry-level roles in Data Analysis_** — ready to apply my skills in a professional setting.